skirexwastaken/Dash/README.md

 # Dash: Simple and light weight project manager

-Designed and developed by Daniel
+Designed and developed by Daniel Hora

 ## Developer Note: